bodo-ai/PyDough/documentation/functions.md

 <!-- TOC --><a name="endswith"></a>
 ### ENDSWITH

-The `ENDSWITH` function returns whether its first argument ends with its second argument as a string suffix:
+The `ENDSWITH` function checks if its first argument ends with its second argument as a string suffix:

 ```py
 Parts(ends_with_chocolate = ENDSWITH(name, "chocolate"))